This post tries to unearth the historical and architectural secrets behind Man Mandir Palace in Gwalior Fort.

 In its lifetime, the fort has changed hands many times.
 The palace was ruled by varied monarchs viz.
 Kachwaha Rajputs, Qutubiddin Aibak, Thomas, Mughals, Marathas, Britishers, and Scindias.

-Man Mandir Palace, inspired by Hindu and Medieval architecture, is unquestionably stunning made out of sandstone with lovely patterns on hued tiles.
+Man Mandir Palace in Gwalior Fort, inspired by Hindu and Medieval architecture, is unquestionably stunning made out of sandstone with lovely patterns on hued tiles.
 Its historical significance is quite striking.

 One such exclusive and an unforgettable battle which took place here around 1858 is a battle fought by a youthful, graceful and impassioned woman on horseback, a woman who ratified the soul and spirit of an Indian woman, Jhansi ki Rani, Laxmibai.